 "At the first corner the door is open and I want to get into it".

 Schumacher intends to exercise caution in a precise way:

 "Run away.
-Flee with a rocket start, so as not to be rammed by anyone.
-Because the other remedy, starting last, security level would be bomb-proof.
+Flee with a flying start, so as not to be rammed by anyone.
+Because the other remedy, starting last, the security level would be bomb-proof.
 But then how do I win the race?"

 Instead, here, Michael must absolutely triumph: